streamnative/function-mesh-website/docs/function-mesh-worker/manage-builtin-connectors.md

 Pulsar Functions Worker provides `sinks` and `sources` APIs to let you manage Pulsar IO connectors.
 It provides a feature about Pulsar built-in connectors, which allows you to use a connector type directly without providing the connectors' NAR package file.
 Pulsar Functions Worker loads the packages from `connectorsDirectory` ( by default, it is set to `./connectors`) and uses the connectors as a built-in connector list.

-## Customize the built-in connectors in Function Mesh Worker Service
+## Customize built-in connectors in Function Mesh Worker Service

 With Function Mesh Worker service, it requires a customized YAML file placed into `conf/connectors.yaml` with content of the metadata of each built-in connector.
 Below are the configureable fields of built-in connector: